ElucidataInc/ElMaven/README.md

 ## Acknowledgment

 El-MAVEN would not have been possible without the unwavering support, constant feedback and financial support from [Agios](http://www.agios.com/).
-El-MAVEN thanks the metabolomics community for its immense contribution in taking the tool forward and making it a great sucess.
+El-MAVEN thanks the metabolomics community for its immense contribution in taking the tool forward and making it a great success.

 ## Copyright and license